hashi-demo-lab/sea-vault-demos/README.md

 This repository contains the necessary files to build and configure:

-- HashiCorp Vault Enterprise
 - Terraform Cloud Agent
+- 2 x HashiCorp Vault Enterprise clusters running in Kubernetes
+-

-The objective of this repository is to to create an end-to-end orchestration demo environment that allows for members of the SEA team to demonstrate the capabilities of using Vault Enterprise and the TFC Agent.
+The objective of this repository is to to create an end-to-end orchestration demo environment that allows for members of the SEA team todemonstrate the capabilities of using HashiCorp Solutions

 The demo environment was created with the following principles in mind